 Top 10 Regression Testing Tools and Frameworks That Boosts Automation

-Regression testing is boring…if you are doing it manually.
+Regression testing is boring…only if you are doing it manually.

 Indeed, it’s just not efficient when you have to manually repeat the same test steps over and over each iteration.
 Regression testing is best done with a regression testing tool.
 These tools allow you to create an automated regression test suite that you can run as a batch when the new build is available.